Chava-Sai/Boston-Bus-Equity-CS506-Final-Project/README.md

   - MBTA V3 API, MBTA performance feed
   - Weather data (if used for predictive delay models)

-> 🔗 Put the exact dataset links from your project PDF into `data/README.md` (see repo structure below).

 ### How we collect it
 - **Bulk downloads** from MBTA/MassDOT open data portals (CSV/GeoJSON).